-Students with 30 or more semester credit hours transferring from outside of the System or from a System program that does not require the Regents' Test should take the test during their first semester of enrollment in a program leading to the baccalaureate degree.
+Students with 30 or more semester credit hours transferring from outside of the System or from a System program that does not require the Regents' Test must register for the test during their first semester of enrollment in a program leading to the baccalaureate degree or an ABAC program leading to all transfer degrees, or an ABAC program that requires passing the test in order to graduate (see above).
 Those who have not passed before their third semester of enrollment are subject to the remediation requirement.